AndrePhilot/MacroeconMastery/README.md

-# MacroMastery
+# MacroeconMastery

-[MacroMastery](http://macromastery-env.eba-umapubbq.us-east-1.elasticbeanstalk.com/) is a web application designed to assist AP Macroeconomics students in practicing Free-Response Questions (FRQs) and receiving immediate feedback, as there is a lack of resources specifically tailored for this purpose.
+[MacroeconMastery](https://macroeconmastery.com/) is a web application designed to assist AP Macroeconomics students in practicing Free-Response Questions (FRQs) and receiving immediate feedback, as there is a lack of resources specifically tailored for this purpose.

 ## Chatbot User Flow